Dr. Peggy Whitson Speaker Biography

 Accolades

-Dr. Peggy Whitson’s remarkable life story is a thrilling example for others to follow, humble beginnings on a farm to her daring tales of spaceflight and crash landings in the steppes of Kazakhstan, leaving audiences on the edge of their seat.
-She was named as one of TIME Magazine’s Most Influential People (2018), was on the cover of National Geographic Magazine, and was one of eight astronauts featured in Darren Aronofsky’s, National Geographic series One Strange Rock.
+Dr. Peggy Whitson’s life story is a thrilling example.
+Her humble beginnings on a farm contrast with daring spaceflight tales.
+Even crash landings in Kazakhstan captivate audiences.
+Consequently, they are often on the edge of their seats.
+She earned recognition as one of TIME Magazine’s Most Influential People (2018).
+Additionally, she graced the cover of National Geographic Magazine.
+Moreover, she was one of eight astronauts featured in Darren Aronofsky’s National Geographic series, One Strange Rock.
+Her remarkable journey inspires many, making her a sought-after astronaut speaker.

 Historic NASA Astronaut

-Dr. Peggy Whitson is a NASA astronaut and biochemist.
-She flew on Expedition 50/51 and participated in four spacewalks, bringing her career total to ten.
-With a total of 665 days in space, Whitson holds the U.S. record, placing eighth on the all-time space endurance list.
-The Iowa native also completed two six-month tours of duty aboard the station for Expedition 5 in 2002, and as the station commander for Expedition 16 in 2008 where she accumulated 377 days in space between the two missions, the most for any U.S. woman at the time of her return to Earth.
+Dr. Peggy Whitson is a distinguished NASA astronaut and biochemist.
+She flew on Expedition 50/51.
+During this mission, she participated in four spacewalks.
+This brought her career total to ten.
+With an astounding 665 days in space, Whitson holds the U.S. record.
+Furthermore, she ranks eighth on the all-time space endurance list.
+This Iowa native also completed two six-month tours.
+These were aboard the station for Expedition 5 in 2002.
+Later, she commanded Expedition 16 in 2008.
+Between these two missions, she accumulated 377 days in space.
+At the time, this was the most for any U.S. woman upon her return.
+Her extensive experience makes her a compelling astronaut speaker.

 Early Career

-Dr. Peggy Whitson began her career at NASA/Johnson Space Center as a Research Biochemist in the Biomedical Operations and Research Branch; she developed negotiation and leadership skills as a member of the U.S.-USSR Joint Working Group in Space Medicine and Biology.
-She continued developing these skills in 1992, when she was named the Project Scientist of the Shuttle-Mir Program and served in this capacity until the conclusion of the Phase 1A Program in 1995.
-Dr. Whitson held the additional responsibilities of the Deputy Division Chief of the Medical Sciences Division at Johnson Space Center from 1995 to 1996 and served as Co-Chair of the U.S.-Russian Mission Science Working Group.
+Dr. Peggy Whitson began her NASA career at Johnson Space Center.
+She worked as a Research Biochemist.
+This was in the Biomedical Operations and Research Branch.
+Moreover, she developed negotiation and leadership skills.
+She was a member of the U.S.-USSR Joint Working Group.
+This group focused on Space Medicine and Biology.
+She further honed these skills in 1992.
+At that time, she became the Project Scientist of the Shuttle-Mir Program.
+She served in this role until the program’s Phase 1A conclusion in 1995.
+Additionally, Dr. Whitson held responsibilities as the Deputy Division Chief.
+This was within the Medical Sciences Division at Johnson Space Center from 1995 to 1996.
+She also co-chaired the U.S.-Russian Mission Science Working Group.
+Her early career laid a strong foundation for her future as an astronaut speaker.

-Selected from thousands of applicants, Dr. Whitson began her Astronaut training in 1996.
-Upon completing two years of training and evaluation, she was assigned technical duties in the Astronaut Operations Planning Branch and served as the lead for the Crew Test Support Team in Russia from 1998 to 1999.
-From November 2003 to March 2005, she served as Deputy Chief of the Astronaut.
-Also in 2003, she served as commander of the fifth NASA Extreme Environment Mission Operations (NEEMO) mission.
+Selected from thousands of applicants, Dr. Whitson began astronaut training in 1996.
+After two years of training and evaluation, she received technical duties.
+These were in the Astronaut Operations Planning Branch.
+Furthermore, she served as the lead for the Crew Test Support Team in Russia from 1998 to 1999.
+From November 2003 to March 2005, she served as Deputy Chief of the Astronaut Office.
+Also in 2003, she commanded the fifth NASA Extreme Environment Mission Operations (NEEMO) mission.
+She continued to excel in numerous leadership roles.
+From March 2005 to November 2005, she served as Chief of the Station Operations Branch.
+Subsequently, she trained as the backup ISS commander for Expedition 14.
+This was from November 2005 to September 2006.
+Her dedication and leadership are key aspects she shares as an astronaut speaker.

 International Space Station

-Peggy Whitson completed two six-month tours of duty aboard the International Space Station, the second as the station commander for Expedition 16 in April 2007-8.
-She accumulated 377 days in space and performed a total of six career spacewalks, adding up to 39 hours and 46 minutes between these first two missions, the most for any woman.
-After returning from space, Whitson was tapped to chair the Astronaut Selection Board in 2008-9.
+Peggy Whitson completed two six-month tours.
+These were aboard the International Space Station.
+The second tour included her command of Expedition 16 in April 2007-8.
+She accumulated 377 days in space.
+Furthermore, she performed six career spacewalks.
+These totaled 39 hours and 46 minutes between her first two missions.
+At that time, this was the most for any woman.
+After returning, Whitson chaired the Astronaut Selection Board in 2008-9.
+Her firsthand experience on the ISS makes her an insightful astronaut speaker.

 First Female, Non-Military Chief of the Astronaut Office

-From October 2009 to July 2012, Whitson served as Chief of the Astronaut Corps and was responsible for the mission preparation activities and on-orbit support of all International Space Station crews and their support personnel.
-She was also responsible for organizing the crew interface support for future heavy launch and commercially provided transport vehicles.
-Whitson was the first female, nonmilitary Chief of the Astronaut Office.
+From October 2009 to July 2012, Whitson served as Chief of the Astronaut Corps.
+In this role, she was responsible for mission preparation activities.
+She also oversaw on-orbit support for all International Space Station crews.
+Her responsibilities extended to their support personnel.
+Additionally, she organized crew interface support.
+This was for future heavy launch and commercially provided transport vehicles.
+Notably, Whitson was the first female, nonmilitary Chief of the Astronaut Office.
+This historic achievement is a significant part of her narrative as an astronaut speaker.

 Final Mission